samsmithnz/samsmithnz/README.md

          I have a number of projects that enable me to experiment, that I chip away at, from time to time:
         <ul>
             <li>
             I have an Azure/DevOps blog, https://samlearnsazure.blog.
-Stay tuned for a GitHub specific blog!
             </li>
             <li>
             I have a personal website: www.samsmithnz.com, where I store Guitar Tab, World Cup stats, and much much more. (<a href="https://github.com/SamSmithNZ-dotcom">source</a>)